 Ianis Bucholtz is an associate professor at Vidzeme University of Applied Sciences.
-He reads such courses as "Media Ethics", "Media Economics" and "Online Information Environment", but his research work focuses on journalism and social media.
-In addition to that, he also follows the professional developments of the media environment.
+He reads such courses on such topics as communication ethics, media economics and online information environment, ans his research work focuses on journalism and various aspects of social media.
+In addition to that, he also follows the professional developments of the Latvian media environment.

 What is your latest and most important research about?

 One of my latest research papers is related to Latvian emigrants and their online communication - how Latvian migrants use social networking sites and other personal media to maintain contact with Latvia and cooperate with each other.
 Both parties exchange practical support and express their national identity but the manifestations could be also conflicting.